 You Need a Budget helps users track spending and set short-term savings targets, such as putting a little away every month for a payment you know you’ll have to make in a few months.

 Figuring out how to get your fixed and flexible costs under control goes hand in hand with tending and growing that 20-plus percent savings you’re putting toward financial goals.
-A little forethought in 2019 could get you started on the path to financial security for the rest of your life.
+A little forethought could get you started on the path to financial security for the rest of your life.